-Miss D. Kramp, 1716 W. 35th Street, praises Conductor Joseph T. Kanton, Badge No. 3576 of 69th, for his thoughtfulness in stopping his car to enable her to board, although he had the to his passengers.
+Miss D. Kramp, 1716 W. 35th Street, praises Conductor Joseph T. Kanton, Badge No. 3576 of 69th, for his thoughtfulness in stopping his car to enable her to board, although he had the right-of-way to proceed.

 Conductor Ernest E. Johnson, Badge No. 3226 of 69th, is commended by John Magnus & Company for his honesty in turning in a valuable wrist watch which had been left on his car by one of their messenger boys.